The Killian Curse: The Traitor

-In the final episode the traitor was revealed to be Jen, although she was being controlled by a demon (that possessed her on the first episode, when she disappeared while with Byron) who would take her soul for themself instead of Killian having it.
-In the end when they defeated Killian with the demon from Karl's curse, the Rabbit, the whole of Room 21 was stuck in Killian's world even though he was defeated.
-It still looked as if they had their souls taken out as they could not get out as the portal closed.
-It looks like 10 of the 11 students of Room 21 will never get out.
+In the final episode, the traitor is revealed to be Jen, although she was being controlled by a demon (that possessed her in the first episode, when she disappeared while with Byron) who would take her soul for themselves instead of Killian having it.
+In the end, when they defeat Killian with the demon from Karl's curse, the Rabbit, the whole of Room 21 is stuck in Killian's world even though he was defeated.
+It still looks as if they had their souls taken out, as they cannot get out as the portal closed.

 Home release

-The DVD release of The Killian Curse was due to have been around a week after the final episode was broadcast, but was delayed for unknown reasons.
+The DVD release of The Killian Curse was due to have been around a week after the final episode of the first series was broadcast, but was delayed for unknown reasons.
 It was eventually released on 14 December 2006.

-The DVD differs from the broadcast version, as it is shown in 16:9 widescreen whereas free-to-air New Zealand television (as well as some of the pay TV channels) still broadcast in standard 4:3 format.
+The DVD differs from the broadcast version, as it is shown in 16:9 widescreen, whereas free-to-air New Zealand television (as well as some of the pay TV channels) still broadcast in standard 4:3 format.
 There is currently no DVD of the second series.